Country-Folk

-Country-Folk is an album by American country music artist Waylon Jennings featuring the Kimberlys on vocals.
+Country-Folk is a studio album by American country music artist Waylon Jennings featuring the Kimberlys on vocals.
 It was released in 1969 on RCA Victor.

 Background

 On Country-Folk, Jennings worked with producer Danny Davis, a New York City veteran who had produced Connie Francis and Nina Simone.
 RCA Victor executive Chet Atkins, who also produced Jennings' albums, had called Waylon's 1966 debut Folk-Country in an attempt to market the singer to this new, younger audience, and this idea continued on Country-Folk.
 Jennings, who was unhappy with the sound of his records at RCA Victor despite decent sales, butted heads with his new producer.
 In Michael Striessguth's book Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville, Jennings guitarist Billy Ray Reynolds recalls, "Waylon liked Danny but the chemistry wasn't there.
 He [Davis] was a good guy but he had a little bit more of a New York attitude than Waylon was used to.
 They do things a little differently up there.
 They don't pull their punches." in his own memoir, Jennings agreed: